knightedcodemonkey/module/README.md

 - ES module ➡️ CommonJS
 - CommonJS ➡️ ES module

+> [!IMPORTANT]
+> All parsing logic is applied under the assumption the code is in [strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) which [modules run under by default](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#other_differences_between_modules_and_classic_scripts).

 By default `@knighted/module` transforms the one-to-one [differences between ES modules and CommonJS](https://nodejs.org/api/esm.html#differences-between-es-modules-and-commonjs), but it also accepts options that allow:

 - Converting `import`/`export` to `require`/`exports`